Festival Application Process

 o Providing Bohlsen Group the name and contact information of a media contact.

 • Create and manage an event registration system that secures permission to share emails with Spirit & Place.
-(Eventbrite is preferred and Spirit & Place will provide instructions and training.)

-• Not repeat the event between August 1 – December 31, 2023 (some exceptions apply).
+• Not repeat the event between August 1 – December 31, 2025 (some exceptions apply).

 • Use provided talking points and/or PowerPoint when introducing your festival event.
 (Includes asking attendees to fill out an event evaluation.)